Most individuals who would benefit from hearing aids never get them. Many

 of how well a person can be expected to understand words when wearing a

-Testing may also be given to determine most comfortable level and uncomfortable
+Testing may also determine most comfortable level and uncomfortable level,

-The examiner should also check a patient's ears to assure that hearing
+The examiner should also check a patients ears to ensure that hearing

-loss is not due to a physical condition of the ear.
+loss is not caused by a physical condition of the ear.
 This is especially

 important in cases where the patient has waived a medical evaluation.
 Ears